San Saba's annual Cow Camp Cook-off and street dance--a weekend filled with Hill Country tradition.

 Sip and Savor

-For relaxed afternoons and unhurried evenings, these are our favorite spots to sit awhile.
+For relaxed afternoons and unhurried evenings, these are our favorite places to sit awhile.

 We often recommend starting here.
 The tasting room feels polished but comfortable, and the staff is knowledgeable without being intimidating.
 Order a tasting flight, find a seat, and linger.